Joram4036/Joram-Portfolio/README.md

 # Joram Maina Portfolio Website

+Try my live demo on this link. https://jorammaina.netlify.app/

 A modern, responsive portfolio website showcasing my professional journey, skills, and projects.
 Built with HTML, CSS, and featuring a sleek design with neon accents.
-Try this live demo: https://jorammaina.netlify.app/

 ## Features